-Too much time together with your partner can bring about frequent conflicts.
-As you might have noticed, the fights are even more during the Covid-19 pandemic.
+Too much time together with your partner can bring about frequent conflicts, the 2020 pandemic proved it.

-5 ways to manage relationship conflicts during quarantine
+5 smart ways to manage conflict in relationships

 Dealing with relationship fights

-In fact, relationships and family therapist Grace Kariuki tells Pulselive that she has had to deal with the issue of increased conflicts more than ever before.
+In fact, relationships and family therapists reported having had to deal with the issue of increased conflicts more than ever before.

-So how do you handle those frequent fights you are having with your partner during quarantine?
-Grace shares some tips that can bring peace and harmony in your relationship during this period:
+So how should you handle those frequent fights you are having with your partner?

 1. Accept that you are both different